Kyrgyzstan: Soviet Kyrgyzstan

-After the Russian Civil War, the period of the New Economic Policy (NEP), began, which lasted roughly to 1928.
-The Bolsheviks made an effort to establish a standardized tax system, with higher taxes for nomads to discourage the wandering livelihood and they divided the Central Asia region into five nation-states.
+After the Russian Civil War, the period of the New Economic Policy began, which lasted roughly to 1928.
+The Bolsheviks made an effort to establish a standardized tax system, with higher taxes for nomads to discourage the wandering livelihood, and they divided the Central Asia region into five nation-states.
 Kyrgyzstan developed considerably in cultural, educational, and social life, literacy was greatly improved.
 Economic and social development also was notable.
 Under Stalin a great focus was put on Kyrgyz national identity.
 The Soviet state was fighting tribalism: its social organization based on patrilineal kinship contradicted the concept of the modern nation state.
 In a region that did not previously know national institutions or consciousness, the process of nation-building was, from the indigenous perspective, a difficult and ambivalent one.

-By the end of the 1920s, the Soviet Union developed a series of five-year plans, centered around industrialization and the collectivization of agriculture, including the creation of huge "kolkhoz" collective farming systems, needed to feed the new workers in the industries.
+By the end of the 1920s, the Soviet Union developed a series of five-year plans, centered around industrialization and the collectivization of agriculture, including the creation of huge "kolkhoz" collective farming systems, needed to feed the workers in the industries.
 Because of the plan's reliance on rapidity, major economic and cultural changes had to occur, which led to conflicts.
-In Kyrgyzstan, Russian settlers acquired the best pasture land, creating much hardship for most of its original inhabitants, Kazakh, Kyrgyz and Turkmen nomads, who were also forced to settle down on soil that hadn't enough agricultural potential.
-The changes caused unrest, and between 1928 and 1932, nomads and peasants made it clear through methods like passive resistance that they did not agree with these policies, in the Kirgiziya area also guerrilla opposition occurred.
+In Kyrgyzstan, Russian settlers acquired the best pasture land, creating much hardship for most of its original inhabitants, Kazakh, Kyrgyz and Turkmen nomads, who were also forced to settle down on soil that did not have enough agricultural potential.
+The changes caused unrest, and between 1928 and 1932 nomads and peasants made it clear through methods like passive resistance that they did not agree with these policies, in the Kirgiziya area also guerrilla opposition occurred.
 The region suffered relatively more deaths from collectivization than any other.